Manipulating fermionic mode entanglement in the presence of superselection rules: Catalytic Transformations of Bipartite Mode Entanglement

-The first condition is fulfilled by taking \(\chi_{\tau}=0\).
-Also, it is straightforward to show that the second condition is still satisfied.
+The first condition is automatically fulfilled in the case of \(\chi_{\tau}=0\).
+Also, it is straightforward to show that the second condition is still satisfied in this case.
 As the total parity does not change after the addition of the catalyst, the joint Fock space is divided into two sectors too.
 However, there are more than two vectors spanning each sector this time.
 Nevertheless, the inter-sector probabilities in the initial and target states remain the same, that is, \(P_{s_2}^\prime = Q_{s_2}^\prime = S + R - 2\, S R\) and \(P_{s_1}^\prime = Q_{s_1}^\prime = 1 - P_{s_2}^\prime\).

-On the other hand, we have yet to pass the third step, which requires pure states to compare by the majorization condition.
+On the other hand, we have yet to verify the third condition, which requires the pure projections of the initial and target quantum states in order to facilitate a comparison based on the majorization condition.
 Projections of \(\rho^\prime\) and \(\sigma^\prime\) onto the even-even and odd-odd sectors are not pure unless \(R\) is either 0 or 1.
-However, neither of these choices allows us to obtain the same majorization preorder inside both sectors.
+However, neither of these choices allow us to obtain the same majorization preorder inside both sectors.
 To instantiate this, let us suppose \(R = 1\).
-In this case, the probability vector \(\mathbb{S}_{s_j}({\rho^\prime}_B^{\text{P}})\) turns out to be
+In this case, the probability vector \(\mathbb{S}_{s_j}({\rho^\prime}_{B^\prime}^{\text{P}})\) turns out to be

-whereas \(\mathbb{S}_{s_j}({\sigma^\prime}_B^{\text{P}})\) becomes
+whereas \(\mathbb{S}_{s_j}({\sigma^\prime}_{B^\prime}^{\text{P}})\) becomes

 When compared to Eqs.~\eqref{sectors-Rho}~and~\eqref{sectors-Sigma}, the probability vectors above imply that \(\tau\) given in Eq.~\eqref{catalyst} is not sufficient to change the majorization preorder inside only a single sector.
+We conclude our discussion on the first example at this juncture and proceed with the second example.

 {\bf{Example 2}}: \emph{A bipartite mode entanglement transformation that can be catalyzed by \(\tau\)}.